Table of Contents

 What we don't know:

-• The long-term consequences of persistent spike protein and immune activation
+- The long-term consequences of persistent spike protein

-• Whether early cancer mortality signals represent true causality or confounding
+- Whether early signals represent true causality or confounding

 The burden of proof has decisively shifted.
-It's no longer sufficient to say "no evidence of harm"—we need robust evidence of safety in light of these documented contamination issues, identified biological mechanisms, and regulatory transparency failures.
+It's no longer sufficient to say "no evidence of harm"—we need robust evidence of safety in light of documented contamination, identified biological mechanisms, and regulatory transparency failures.

 The story of mRNA vaccines is evolving from one of pure triumph to a complex case study in how engineering solutions can create unintended biological consequences when combined with quality control failures and regulatory breakdowns.